-12. Members holding shares in electronic form may please note that their bank details as furnished by the respective Depositories to the Company will be considered for remittance of dividend as per the applicable regulations of the Depositories and the Company will not entertain any direct request from such Members for change/addition/deletion in such bank details.
-Accordingly, the Members holding shares in demat form are requested to update their Electronic Bank Mandate with their respective DPs.
+12. Members holding shares in demat form are requested to update their Electronic Bank Mandate with their respective DPs.
 Further, please note that instructions, if any, already given by Members in respect of shares held in physical form, will not be automatically applicable to the dividend paid on shares held in electronic form.

-- 13. The Members who are unable to receive the dividend directly in their bank accounts through Electronic Clearing Service or any other means, due to non-registration of the Electronic Bank Mandate, the Company shall within 30 days of normalisation of the postal services dispatch the dividend warrant/ Bankers' cheque/ demand draft to such Members. - 14.
-As per Regulation 40 of the SEBI Listing Regulations, as amended, securities of listed companies can be transferred only in dematerialized form with effect from April 1, 2019, except in case of request received for transmission or transposition of securities.
+13. As per Regulation 40 of the SEBI Listing Regulations, as amended, securities of listed companies can be transferred only in dematerialized form with effect from April 1, 2019, except in case of request received for transmission or transposition of securities.
 In view of this and to eliminate all risks associated with physical shares and for ease of portfolio management, Members holding shares in physical form are requested to consider converting their holdings to dematerialized form.
-Members can contact Company's Registrars and Transfer Agent, Link Intime India Private Limited ('RTA') at delhi@ linkintime.co.in for assistance in this regard. - 15.
-Transfer of Unclaimed / Unpaid dividend and Shares to the Investor Education and Protection Fund (IEPF):
+Members can contact Company's Registrars and Transfer Agent, Link Intime India Private Limited ('RTA') at delhi@ linkintime.co.in for assistance in this regard.

+14. Transfer of Unclaimed / Unpaid dividend and Shares to the Investor Education and Protection Fund (IEPF):